hoprnet/hopr-admin/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-### `docker build --platform linux/amd64 -t europe-west3-docker.pkg.dev/hoprassociation/docker-images/hopr-admin -f ./scripts/NodeAdmin.Dockerfile .`
+### `docker build --platform linux/amd64 -t europe-west3-docker.pkg.dev/hoprassociation/docker-images/hopr-admin .`

 Builds the Node Admin docker image with the name `node-admin`.